aeyobd/dwarfs/thesis/extra_density.md

 # The reliability of derived density profiles {#sec:extra_density}

-In this Appendix, we describe the details of J+24's likelihoods.
-We then test the reliability of the derived density profiles of the dwarfs, comparing methodologies, samples, and to literature.
-In conclusion, the density profiles from J+24 converge among methods out to a background-limited radius, derived here.
+In this section, we describe the details of J+24's likelihoods.
+We then test the reliability of the derived density profiles for Scl and UMi, comparing methodologies, samples, and to literature.
+Finally, we present a comparison of J+24's samples to a non-parametric Bayesian-derived density profile, finding similar results except in the very outer regions.
+Past a "limiting radius", the density profiles become susceptible to the likelihood specification and may select mostly background stars.
+In conclusion, the density profiles from J+24 converge among methods out to our limiting radii derived here.

 ## Bayesian membership probabilities